ps3addict/enablehen/README.md

 # enablehen
-Various enablers for PS3HEN on HFW 4.84 to 4.90.
+Various enablers for PS3HEN

+OFW 4.80 to 4.82 and HFW 4.83 to 4.90 supported

 Hosted Online: